Topic 8: Transport in Plants

 Define transpirational pull.

-Water is constantly taken from the top of the xylem to supply leaves, reducing the pressure up there.
+Water is constantly taken from the top of the xylem to supply leaves, it reduces the pressure up there.
 This means there's a pressure difference of the xylem vessel near the leaves and the xylem vessel near the roots, causing water to flow upwards from higher pressure at the bottom to lower pressure at the top, due to water molecules sticking together due to high forces of attraction.

 14